 - -si Operate silently.
 All output (stdout and stderr) is redirected to the log only; no output appears on the terminal. - -D Set extreme debugging verbosity.

+- -h Display short help message

+- -man Display man-style help message

--V Display version info for this script and its libraries.
+- -V Display version info for this script and its libraries.